neurodata/bilateral-connectome/_sources/slides/princeton/princeton.md

 ---

 # But it is methodologically hard to compare connectomes!
+- ~~Data are networks~~
+  - Data are networks with rich attributes
+- Data are noisy
+  - "Developmental noise"
+  - "Experimental noise"
+- Data are big (and getting bigger)

 ---

 ![bg center blur:3px opacity:20%](./../../../results/figs/background/background.svg)

 # Outline for today

-- Describe a dataset that I'll use for these examples throughout
+- Describe larval connectome dataset
 - Show how connectome comparison can be framed as network hypothesis testing
 - Show how we can use automated tools for predicting the correspondence of neurons across datasets
-- Mention some extensions to use/combine/extend these tools that we're working on
+- Mention extensions to use/combine/extend these tools

 <!-- ---